Diocese of Columbus

 The Diocese of Columbus (Dioecesis Columbensis) is a diocese of the Catholic Church covering 23 counties in central Ohio in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Cincinnati.
+It is a suffragan diocese of the Archdiocese of Cincinnati.
 The mother church is St. Joseph Cathedral in Columbus.
 The diocese was erected in 1868.
-The current bishop is Earl K. Fernandes.
+The bishop is Earl K. Fernandes as of 2026.

 Geography

 The Diocese of Columbus contains 108 parishes in 23 counties:

 Coshocton, Delaware, Fairfield, Fayette, Franklin, Hardin, Hocking, Holmes, Jackson, Knox, Licking, Madison, Marion, Morrow, Muskingum, Perry, Pickaway, Pike, Ross, Scioto, Tuscarawas, Union, and Vinton.

 History

 1700 to 1860

 During the 17th century, present-day Ohio was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
 However, unlike other parts of the future American Midwest, there were no attempts to found Catholic missions in Ohio.

 In 1763, Ohio Country became part of the British Province of Quebec, forbidden from settlement by American colonists.
-After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
-In 1787, the Ohio area became part of the Northwest Territory of the United States.
-Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.
+After the American Revolution ended in 1783, Pope Pius VI erected the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation, in 1784.
+Three years later, the Ohio area became part of the Northwest Territory of the United States.
+Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the Prefecture Apostolic in 1789.

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new state of Ohio along with the other midwest states.
 Dominican priests from Bardstown were the first missionaries and clergy in the Columbus area.
 The first Catholic chapel built in Ohio was a log structure in Perry County; it was dedicated in 1818 by Edward Fenwick.

-Pope Pius VII in 1821 erected the Diocese of Cincinnati, taking all of Ohio from Bardstown.
-The visit of Cincinnati Bishop John Purcell to central Ohio in June 1836, began the activity of the Catholic Church in the city of Columbus.
-After saying Mass in a house on Canal Street on June 5, Purcell asked the Catholic men in attendance to meet regarding the construction of a church.
-They developed a plan to build a church on a lot already owned by the Catholics of the area—where Holy Cross Church now stands.
-In 1837, the diocese sent a resident pastor, Henry Juncker, to cover the Columbus and Chillicothe areas.
-Juncker built Holy Cross Church, opening it in 1838 with a Sung Mass.
-By 1843, Holy Cross parish was scheduling multiple masses on Sundays and building a school.
+Pope Pius VII erected the Diocese of Cincinnati in 1821, taking all of Ohio from Bardstown.
+The 1836 visit of Cincinnati Bishop John Purcell to central Ohio began the activity of the Catholic Church in Columbus.
+After celebrating mass in a house on Canal Street, Purcell asked the male congregants to build their own church.
+They developed a plan to build on a lot already owned by local Catholics.
+In 1837, the diocese sent a resident pastor, Henry Juncker, to minister to Catholics in the Columbus and Chillicothe areas.
+Juncker built Holy Cross Church, opening it in 1838.
+By 1843, Holy Cross Parish was scheduling multiple masses on Sundays and building a school.

+In 1849, St. Francis Hospital opened in Columbus, staffed by Sisters of the Poor of St. Francis.
+For the first time in American history, a medical school, the Starling Medical College, was located within a hospital.
+The college became the Ohio State University College of Medicine.